 Erik Nyström

-Analyst with a great interest in economics and technology among many other things.
+Average nerd with a great interest in economics and technology among many other things

 This is the personal web site of Erik Nyström.
 It has been brewing since 1998 and primarily features validated HTML with minimal graphics.